 What is your vision for your career?
 Where do you see yourself in the next 5 years? (another question you should prepare for) Your interviewer will want to hear about your career plans and how this role and company fits in with those.

 You should ensure that you don’t make this position sound like just a stepping stone for you.
-Employers want to hire people that will be with them for the long haul because employees are a big investment for them.
-Therefore, you should highlight how you see yourself progressing and developing your skills within their company.
+Employers want to hire people that will be with them for the long term because employees are a big investment for them.
+Therefore, you should highlight how you see yourself progressing and developing your skill sets within their company.

 TOP TIP: If you are just commencing your career don’t get too ahead of yourself when it comes to your career goals.
 If you say you want to be a company director in 5 years, while this shows your ambition it may also suggest that you aren’t commercially aware or realistic about your goals.

-If you can cover these three areas in your answer, then you’re sure to make a good impression on your interviewer.
-Remember, it’s about conveying your enthusiasm, showing you have the right skills and experience and that the role is a great fit for you.
-They don’t need to know your life story, just a well thought out and well-structured answer.
+The bottom line is if you can cover these three areas in your answer, then you’re sure to make a great impression on hiring managers.
+Remember, it’s about conveying your enthusiasm, showing you have the right skills and years of experience and that the role is a great fit for you.
+They don’t need to know your life story, just a well thought out and well-structured good answer.

 Did you find this article useful?
 Here are some others that you may want to read in preparation for your interview: